 Right now working on The Great Interior Design Challenge I have my dream job.
 The next design project I can’t wait to get my teeth stuck into will be designing my dream house (when we find it).

-You are renowned for your bold use of colour in your room styling, what are your top tips for adding more daring shades to interiors?
+You are renowned for your bold use of color in your room styling, what are your top tips for adding more daring shades to interiors?

 Daniel has a great phrase ‘it’s only paint!’ and I have to agree.
 Paint is one of the most affordable and transformational ways to instantly get a striking new look in your home.
 If you’re still terrified, try areas like the hallway, guest room or downstairs loo to dip your toe into a daring new hue.
 They’re spaces you don’t dwell in too long so can be more adventurous.

-The next level is to introduce a punchy shade in your accent colors- a striking vibrant rug on the floor, oversized drum lampshades, a large art canvas and a collection of cushions can transform the blandest interior.
+The next level is to introduce a punchy shade in your accent colors- a striking vibrant rug on the floor, oversize drum lampshades, a large art canvas and a collection of pillows can transform the blandest interior.